James Meredith: Rioting at the University

-On the evening of September 29, the day after State Senator George Yarbrough withdrew the State Highway Police, a riot broke out.
-Whites opposing integration had been gathering at the campus and began fighting with federal agents.
-Despite the Kennedy administration's reluctance to use force, it ordered the nationalized Mississippi National Guard and federal troops to the campus.
-In the violent clashes which followed, two civilians were killed by gunshot wounds, and white rioters burned cars, pelted federal agents and soldiers with rocks, bricks and small arms fire, and damaged university property.
+On September 29, Governor Barnett made a spirited speech at halftime of the Ole Miss-Kentucky football game, firing up the crowd and encouraging people to block Meredith’s entry to the university.
+He said, in part, "I love Mississippi!
+I love her people, our customs ...
+I love and I respect our heritage."
+The Ole Miss Band waved a large Confederate flag, and the stands were full of students waving Confederate flags.
+President Kennedy sent federal marshals to Mississippi.

+On Sunday, September 30, 1962, Governor Barnett called the Attorney General, Robert Kennedy, to try to get him to postpone Meredith’s admission to the University.
+The Attorney General refused.
+Meredith, accompanied by Mississippi Highway Patrol and 500 federal marshals, moved into his dorm room.
+Outside the Lyceum building, where Meredith was due to register for classes the next day, a crowd of hostile students formed near the marshals who were protecting the building.
+At 7:30 p.m., the crowd broke into a riot.
+The crowd, which numbered 3000, threw bottles and rocks, and the marshals tear-gassed them.
+More than 300 people were injured, and two people were killed.

 Enrollment

 The day after the riots, on October 1, 1962, after federal and state forces took control, Meredith became the first African-American student to enroll at the University of Mississippi.
 Meredith's admission is regarded as a pivotal moment in the history of civil rights in the United States.

 Many students harassed Meredith during his two semesters on campus, but others accepted him.
 According to first-person accounts, students living in Meredith's dorm bounced basketballs on the floor just above his room through all hours of the night.
 Other students ostracized him: when Meredith walked into the cafeteria for meals, the students eating would turn their backs.
 If Meredith sat at a table with other students, all of whom were white, the students would immediately get up and go to another table.
 He persisted through harassment and extreme isolation to graduate on August 18, 1963, with a degree in political science.